jehy/wp-noexternallinks/readme.txt

 3.5.9.6 - Fix for RSS masking.
 3.5.9.7 - Add support for custom location of wp-content dir.
 3.5.9.8 - Fixed custom parser load.
+3.5.9.9 - Added custom filter with name "wp_noexternallinks".
+Please use it for custom fields and so on.

 == Installation ==